fatiando/community/GOVERNANCE.md

 - [Package Developer](#package-developer)

-Additionally, the following titles may also be assigned to people who have been involved in the project as a means of providing credict for their contributions (without the responsibilities that come with one of the roles above):
+Additionally, the following titles may also be assigned to people who have been involved in the project as a means of providing credit for their contributions (without the responsibilities that come with one of the roles above):